rdmckinnon/rdmckinnon.github.io/_posts/2015-09-25-future-ryan.md

 These are your favorite shoes and they are not even your shoes.

-Today we are washing these shoes and giving them away so they can be another father’s favorite shoes.
+Today is the last day Jacks' wore these shoes.
+He our grew the.
+Tomorrow we are washing these shoes and giving them away so they can be another father’s favorite shoes.

 ![these shoes!](/assets/images/shoes.png)